- The Resume Was the Easy Part

 It can be hard to spot your own mistakes because you’ve read the documents over and over.
 Those mistakes will jump out at a first-time reader though.
 If your documents have these types of errors, it won’t matter how sterling the contents are.

 This is your chance to make a good impression.
-It won’t matter whether you have excellent skills or the right educational background if there are grammatical or spelling errors you resume will not be considered.
+It won’t matter whether you have excellent skills or the right educational background if there are grammatical or spelling errors

 Forgetting to include your contact information is another detail that you may overlook.
 If you are emailing it or applying via a website, make sure you put your name at the bottom of your correspondence along with your cell phone number and email address.
-If you are mailing the letter, put pen to paper and sign it.
+If you are mailing the letter, put pen to paper, and sign it.

 Sexy Kitty 4 You